Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Coros, Polar, Suunto, Wahoo

 • ?
 Forerunner 755 LTE aka FR965s

-Garmin’s Next-Gen technologies will be these…see image below!
+Garmin’s Next-Gen technologies will be these…see the image below!

 • Micro-LED (2025 for sure!)

-• Continuous ECG sports Features (chest strap, Maybe 2025)
+• Continuous ECG sports Features (chest strap, Maybe for Garmin in 2025)

-• New NIRS/optical sensing abilities (sweat, lactate, creatinine, maybe 2025)
+• New NIRS/optical sensing abilities (sweat, lactate, creatinine, maybe 2025)…will happen; a case of when.

 • Solar AMOLED (as soon as 2025, or never)

-The easiest cycling product to predict should be the Edge 140 but it’s not arrived.
+The most straightforward cycling product to predict should be the Edge 140, but it has not arrived.
 Expect it to be unchanged in size from its predecessor with trickle-down features from 540/840 and improved hardware components over the 130+

-Key Trend: Expect this to be a trickle-down year where the software and hardware features we know about are rolled down from the top-end models to the middle and lower-end ones.
-Expect more sizes for models that currently are only sold in one size and expect a thoughtful and progressive introduction of AMOLED screens to ever-cheaper models.
+Key Trend: Expect this to be a trickle-down year, with the software and hardware features we know about rolled down from the top-end models to the middle and lower-end ones.
+Expect more sizes for models only sold in one size, and expect a thoughtful and progressive introduction of AMOLED screens to ever-cheaper models.
 Finally, expect Garmin to continue to use premium materials to justify its price premiums on some models.

-On the running/triathlon side of things, now that we have the Forerunner 165 there is no real Amoled gap in Garmin’s offerings.
+On the running/triathlon side, now that we have the Forerunner 165, there is no real Amoled gap in Garmin’s offerings.
 A smaller 965, perhaps called a 755 or 965s, would probably include whatever Garmin chooses to do next with LTE before the Fenix 8 Pro gets it.
-Don’t forget that the Forerunner 265s already gives the smaller format option to people who want a triathlon watch, perhaps Garmin has decided there isn’t the market for a top-end small format triathlon watch.
+Don’t forget that the Forerunner 265s already gives the smaller format option to people who want a triathlon watch; perhaps Garmin has decided there isn’t the market for a top-end small format triathlon watch.

-Also now launched is Enduro 3 MIP+Solar for the Ultra community.
+Enduro 3 MIP+Solar has also now been launched for the Ultra community.

 The 645/655 product gap seems discontinued, so don’t expect anything there.

-For adventure products, the Enduro 3 and Fenix 8 represent the high-end with more to follow.
-There could be a gap in the Instinct range for an AMOLED version – I’m in two minds about that as one of the negative differentiators of Instinct is the poorer screen compared to Fenix.
+For adventure products, the Enduro 3 and Fenix 8 are high-end, with more to follow.
+There could be a gap in the Instinct range for an AMOLED version.
+I’m thinking twice about that, as one of the negative differentiators of Instinct is the poorer screen compared to Fenix.
 Garmin won’t want to cannibalise too many Epix/Fenix sales to Instinct by making Instinct/Enduro too good.

 I expect an Instinct 3 Q1.2025 at the latest.